Show All

 We do cautiously admit residents on a limited basis.
 There are two important considerations: time and the ability to perform teaching and research activities.
 One of your recommendation letters MUST be from your residency director and it must address these two issues and state that participation in the master’s program will be supported while the student is in residency.
 Be aware that many students who have attempted a graduate degree while in residency have found it to be more difficult than they had anticipated and often take longer to graduate than they had hoped.

 How this program will help your individual career will depend on your ambitions, goals, chosen career path and your institution’s policies.
-To date, our students and graduates have collectively had the following successes:
+Due to the uniqueness of each student's situation, we are not able to predict with any certainty or provide specific guidance on how this program will benefit any specific applicant.

 There is no travel required at all for our program.
 Everything from orientation through your final project defense is conducted using web-based technology.
 If you are ever in the Cincinnati area for any other reason, however, we would love the opportunity to meet you!

 Our curriculum is arranged so that the program cannot be completed in less than two years.
-It is optimized for a student who begins in the autumn quarter – if two courses are taken each quarter, coursework can be completed in seven quarters.
-The actual quarter of graduation will depend on how long it takes to complete the final project.
+It is optimized for a student who begins in the fall term – if two courses are taken each term, all coursework other than the final project can be completed in 5 semesters.
+The actual term of graduation will depend on how long it takes to complete the final project.

 Most of our students work full time.
-Physicians with busy clinic schedules and little or no protected time generally find it difficult to work two courses each quarter into their schedule.
-Because of this, the average time to complete the program is approximately three years.
+Those with busy clinic schedules and little or no protected time generally find it difficult to work two courses into their schedule each term.
+Because of this, the average time to complete the program is approximately 3½ years.

 Yes.
 The University of Cincinnati is accredited by the North Central Association of Colleges and Schools and the Higher Learning Commission.

 Up to nine (9) credit hours may be transferred into the master’s program.
-The course must be a master’s-level course taken within the past five years, you must have earned at least a B grade, and it must match a class in our program or be applicable as your elective.
-No more than three credit hours can be transferred in for any one course.
+This equates to 3 courses.
+Each course must be a master’s-level course taken within the past five years with at least a B grade, and it must closely match a course in our program.
+No more than three semester credit hours can be transferred in for any one course.
 If the course you took was more than three credit hours, only three credit hours will be applied.
+If the course you took was less than 3 credits, it cannot be accepted.

-Please provide a course syllabus or detailed course description and an official transcript showing the semester and year, course and grade.
+Please provide a course syllabus or detailed course description so we can evaluate the course.
+If it is accepted, we will require an official transcript showing the term and year, course and grade (if the transcript was not already provided with your application).

 Yes!
 If you are in the master’s program, you will have two advisers; if you are in the certificate program, you will have one:

-Program coordinator – Lea Alaee provides advising assistance with applications, course selection, program progression, bill payment options, graduation, grades and all other administrative needs.
+Academic Advisor – The program coordinator provides advising assistance with applications, course selection, program progression, bill payment options, graduation, grades and all other administrative and academic needs.

-No. Neither the transcript nor the piece of paper for the certificate for master of education indicates that the program or any coursework was completed via distance learning or online.
+No. There is no indication on the transcript, the diploma, or the actual certificate that the program or any coursework was completed via distance learning or online.